-Bird Festival: It's May 12-15.
+Bird Festival: It's May 10-14 in 2018.
 Sign up early for the all-day Habitat Birding bus and boat tour; the Night Sounds bus tour; the East to West bus tour and hike; the First Light bus tour; and the Hot Spot bus tour and hike.

 Other programs, except for the boat tours, are free.
 Sponsored by the Horicon Marsh Bird Club.
 For details, call the DNR field station at 920-387-7877.

 Horicon Marsh State Wildlife Area: The DNR field office on Palmatory Street, just north of Horicon, has information on birding and maps for hiking and canoeing.
 920-387-7860.

 Horicon National Wildlife Refuge: The Visitor Center in Mayville is open weekdays year-round and also weekends during fall migration.
 920-387-2658.

 Boat tours: From its landing off Wisconsin 33 in Horicon, Blue Heron Landing gives pontoon-boat tours from May through late October, 920-485-4663.

 Accommodations: The 1896 Audubon Inn in Mayville, on the southeast edge of the marsh, is an excellent place to stay.
 The 16 attractive rooms have four-poster beds and double whirlpools, and a very good hot breakfast buffet is included.
 920-387-5858.

 The Horicon Habitat Trail starts in the town of Horicon.